georgian-io/LLM-Finetuning-Toolkit/docs/docs/research/flan-t5.md

 In this repository, we have used Flan-T5-Large for our experiments.

-## What does this folder contain?

-This folder contains ready-to-use scripts, using which you can do the following:

-- Finetuning Flan-T5-Large using PeFT methodologies such as LoRA & Prefix Tuning:
-  - `flan_classification.py`: Finetune on News Group classification dataset
-  - `flan_summarization.py`: Finetune on Samsum summarization dataset
-- Perform hyperparameter optimization over a well-constrained search space:
-  - `run_lora.sh`: Ablation study on LoRA's parameters
-  - `run_prefix.sh`: Ablation studu on Prefix Tuning's parameters
-- Infer Flan-T5-Large using trained checkpoints:
-  - `flan_classification_inference.py`: Infer on News Group classification dataset
-  - `flan_summarization_inference.py`: Infer on Samsum summarization dataset
-- Infer across a bunch of checkpoints:
-  - `inference.sh`: Loop over all experiments in the relevant folder, and save metrics corresponding to each experiment in its folder

 ## Evaluation Framework

 In this section, we bring to you our insights after extensively experimenting with Flan-T5-Large across different tasks.
 For a thorough evaluation, we need to evaluate the **four pillars**: